How long do missed payment rates stay on my credit report?

 • TransUnion

 If you notice any inaccurate information on your report, make sure to dispute it as soon as possible.
-If you remain aware, you can make sure any inaccuracies can be amended accordingly.

 The importance of making timely payments